 - Inclusion Support Programme – From 1 July 2016 this programme will assist approved child care services develop their capacity and capability to provide inclusive access for children with additional needs

 The Community Child Care Fund and the Inclusion Support Programme are administered by the Department of Social Services.
-For more information visit the Department of Education and Training website.
+Read more about the Community Child Care Fund and Inclusion Support Programme on the Department of Education and Training website.

 Questions and answers

 Families who use approved child care and receive child care assistance from 2 July 2018 will be affected.
 This includes those who receive:

 - Child Care Benefit, including Grandparent Child Care Benefit and Child Care Benefit for Registered Care, and